XPMUser/XPMUser.github.io/README.md

 Song Makers: Jamie Christopherson and Matthew Pablo Song Editors: Prodigy Education a.k.a Prodigy Game Font Makers: Prodigy Education and more
-Playtesters: Daboss7173, XPMUser/Ao28th28, Mr. Inquiry and more
+Playtesters: Daboss7173, XPMUser/Ao28th28, Mr. Inquiry, and more
-Pictures: Prodigy Education and the mustache creator.
+Pictures: Prodigy Education, the mustache creator, and more.

 Introducers: Ao28th28 a.k.a XPMUser, Mr. Inquiry, and more